Zendaya's futuristic 3D printed dress wraps around her torso like a corkscrew - ExBulletin

 As the release of the sci-fi series' second installment approaches, Zendaya and longtime stylist Law Roach have teamed up to debut a series of fantastical futuristic looks.

-It all started in Mexico City with an intricate knotted dress designed by Torishju Dumi, which featured strips of red, black and gray fabric wrapped around circular shapes to form an almost dystopian dress.
-The Emmy winner then continued to up the ante with her next photocall look: a custom Bottega Veneta ensemble that included a breast-baring turtleneck and leather-trimmed wool skirt.
+It all started in Mexico with a intricate knotted dress conceived by Torishju Dumi, which featured strips of red, black, and gray fabric wrapped around circular shapes to form an almost dystopian dress.
+The Emmy winner then continued to up the ante with her next photocall look: a personalized Bottega Veneta set which included a below-the-breast turtleneck and a leather-trimmed wool skirt.

-As an associate editor at HarpersBAZAAR.com, Chelsey stays on top of all things celebrity news.
-She also writes about social movements, connecting with activists leading the fight for workers' rights, climate justice, and more.
-Offline, she probably spends too much time on TikTok, rewatching Emma (the 2020 version, of course) or buying another corset.

 |